 Call: 1300 362 072 within Australia.
-Outside Australia call +61 2 6276 0111.
+Outside Australia call +61 2 5117 3600.

-Enquiries: 9:00am to 5:00pm Monday to Friday, Australian Eastern Standard Time (Australian Eastern Daylight Time when daylight savings is in effect)
+Enquiries: 10:00am to 4:00pm Monday, Tuesday, Thursday and Friday and 10.00am to 2.00pm Wednesday, Australian Eastern Standard Time (Australian Eastern Daylight Time when daylight savings is in effect)

-Postal: Commonwealth Ombudsman, GPO Box 442 Canberra ACT 2601.
+Postal: Commonwealth Ombudsman, GPO Box 442, Canberra ACT 2601.

-Website: http://www.oso.gov.au/
+Website: www.ombudsman.gov.au/complaints/international-student-complaints.

-Guildford Grammar School agrees to be bound to the OSO's recommendations and will ensure that any recommendations made are implemented within 30 days of receipt of the report.
+Guildford Grammar School agrees to be bound to the Commonwealth Ombudsman's recommendations and will ensure that any recommendations made are implemented within 30 days of receipt of the report.

-11. Confidentiality
+12. Confidentiality

-Confidentiality applies with respect to both information relating to the person making the complaint, and if relevant, to a person against whom a complaint is made.
+Confidentiality applies with respect to both information relating to the person making the complaint and, if relevant, to the person against whom a complaint is made.
 Guildford Grammar School is committed to maintaining the confidentiality of information throughout the complaints process.